SOLAR PV53 kW

-The solar PV and cogeneration systems would create much-needed cost savings while the battery system, during an electric grid disruption, would run critical equipment to keep residents safe.
+The Resilient Power Hub creates much-needed cost savings year-round, while during an electric grid disruption, it runs critical equipment to keep residents safe.

-With these technologies, Community Access will not only be able to avoid peak demand times, but in the event of a power outage, they will have backup electricity to power an elevator, water pumps, lighting to the corridors and exit stairwells, and the fire alarm.
-Importantly, the RPH will produce ongoing cost-savings so Community Access can provide resilient power that pays for itself over time, unlike the traditional generator.
+With these technologies, Community Access will not only be able to avoid costly peak demand electricity, but in the event of a power outage, they will have backup electricity to power an elevator, water pumps, lighting to the corridors and exit stairwells, and the fire alarm.
+Importantly, the RPH will produce ongoing cost-savings so Community Access can provide resilient power that pays for itself over time, unlike a traditional generator.

 Resilient Power Hub Design & Installation: